dop/trivia-wiki/Known-Differences.md

 And [the tests only defines such cases that all elements are immediate literals such as characters, keywords and numbers.](https://github.com/m2ym/optima/blob/master/test/suite.lisp#L43)

-We took a rather radical interpretation of this specification, allowing the symbols in the structural constants (conses, arrays, structs) to be parsed as patterns.
+We took a rather radical interpretation of this specification, allowing the symbols in the structural constants (arrays, structs) to be parsed as patterns.
 For example,

 ```lisp
 (match #(0 1 2)